andrew-mmm/field-notes/Distribution_Switch_Uplink_Cable_Failure.md

 # Faulty Cable Isolation - Single Uplink Cable Failure Took Down Two Network Segments

 **Date:** 2026-07-15 <br>
-**Environment:** [Area-2] and [Area-1] Building <br>
+**Environment:** (Segment A) and (Segment B) <br>
 **Technician:** Andrew Moe Myint Maung

 ## 1. Executive Summary

-The entire [Area-2] and the [Area-1] lost network connectivity at the same time.
-The issue was a faulty ethernet cable connection between the Core Layer and the Distribution Layer Switch - affecting all devices connected to the Access Layer Switch.
+Two network segments lost connectivity simultaneously.
+The issue was a single uplink cable failure between two switching layers - cascading to all downstream devices.

 ## 2. The Scenario

-**Simplified topology:** Router -> Distribution Switch [Area-1] -> Access Switch [Area-2]
+**Simplified topology:** Core device → Distribution switch (Segment A) → Access switch (Segment B)

-The [Area-2] switch depended entirely on the [Area-1] switch for its uplink.
-A failure on the single cable between the Router and the [Area-1] switch took both segments offline.
+The Segment B switch depended entirely on the Segment A switch for its uplink.
+A failure on the single cable between the core device and the Segment A switch took both segments offline.

 ## 3. Physical Observations

-- **[Area-1] switch:** powered on, all port lights blinking rapidly and simultaneously.
+- **Upstream switch:** powered on, all port lights blinking rapidly in sync.
-- **[Area-2] switch:** same behaviour - power present, all lights blinking fast in sync.
+- **Downstream switch:** same behaviour - power present, all lights blinking fast in sync.
-- **Router port linked to the [Area-1] switch:** link lights off, but comes back on when plugged in with a working spare cable.
+- **Core device uplink port:** link lights off, but comes back on when plugged in with a working spare cable.

 ## 4. Diagnosis

 The rapid synchronised blinking on both switches with power present is consistent with devices that have no valid uplink and are continuously searching or cycling link state, or a broadcast storm.

-- **Action taken at the Router:** the existing cable was unplugged and a known-good test cable was plugged into the same port - link lights came up immediately.
+- **Action taken at the uplink port:** the existing cable was unplugged and a known-good test cable was plugged into the same port - link lights came up immediately.
-- **Conclusion:** the original cable between the Router and the [Area-1] switch had failed.
+- **Conclusion:** the original cable between the core device and the Segment A switch had failed.
 The switches themselves were not the primary fault.
 Can rule out broadcast storms.

 ## 5. Immediate Resolution